Laureckis/cordova-plugin-vuforia-background/README.md

 #### `stopVuforia` - Stop your Vuforia session
 From within your JavaScript file, add the following to stop the [Vuforia][vuforia] session. `stopVuforia` takes two callbacks - one for `success` and one for `faliure`.

 **Why?** - Well, you could pair this with a setTimeout to give users a certain amount of time to search for an image.
-Or you can pair it with the `autostopOnImageFound` option within `startVuforia` to have more granular control over when Vuforia actually stops.

 ```javascript
 navigator.VuforiaBakcgroundPlugin.stopVuforia(